 ROBERT V. LEFFLER, JR., age 50, has served as a director of Zapata since May 1995.
 Mr. Leffler also has served as owner of the Leffler Agency, an advertising and marketing/public relations firm based in Baltimore, Maryland that specializes in sports, rental real estate and medical areas, for more than the past five years.
+Among the clients of the Leffler Agency are the Tampa Bay Buccaneers, owned by Malcolm I. Glazer.

 W. GEORGE LOAR, age 73, has been a director of Zapata since May 1995.
-Mr. Loar has been retired for the past six years from his position as Vice President and General Manager of KQTV, a St. Joseph, Missouri ABC-affiliated television station.
+Mr. Loar has been retired for the past six years from his position as Vice President and General Manager of KQTV, a St. Joseph, Missouri ABC-affiliated television station controlled by Malcolm I. Glazer.